dzhus/blog/README.md

     Each entry should have a primary language.
 There should be feeds in both languages.
 Template must depend on entry language.
+    Next/previous page links must lead to entries in the same language.

 - [x] Atom feed